-Math lecturer uses charts to predict the end of the 4th COVID-19 outbreak in Vietnam
+Math lecturer uses charts to predict the end of the 4th COVID-19 wave in Vietnam

 But while we’re still seeing major spikes of hundreds of new cases every day, statistics-based calculations from a mathematician suggest that the outbreak has passed its peak and will gradually decline over the next month.